 A fixed indexed annuity’s trade-off for being low-risk is fairly mediocre growth potential.
 That’s because even if an index performs exceptionally well, you’ll likely miss out on some of those returns due to rate caps or participation rates.
 These are unfortunately unavoidable, though you can shop around to find the best terms.

-Fixed indexed annuities may be lower risk than many investments, they still come with some risk.
+- Slower Asset Growth: Fixed indexed annuities may be lower risk than many investments, but they still come with some risk.
 That’s because while you can actually lose money with investments, the potential for 0% returns with a fixed indexed contract will still slow your asset growth.
-Although losing your money is undeniably worse, your retirement funds will still end up being hurt.
+Although losing your cash is undeniably worse, your retirement funds will still end up being hurt.

 Fixed Indexed Annuities vs. Other Types of Annuities